-As an SEO specialist, your organization or client will likely have several types of campaigns running at once, which will drive traffic to your web pages.
-As an SEO specialist, you'll conduct keyword research to determine popularity, competitiveness and relevance, so you can create the best possible list of keywords to focus on.
-These SEO specialists evaluate and analyze optimization best practices and then use the information collected to create guidelines for link builders, web developers, and content writers.
-The main responsibility of an SEO specialist is to evaluate search trends and assist in the development of web pages that are correctly optimized for the desired keywords.
+As an SEO specialist you'll conduct keyword research; determining popularity competitiveness and relevance; so you can create the best possible list of keywords to focus on.
+These SEO specialists evaluate and analyze optimization best practices; then use this information collected; creating guidelines for link builders; web developers; and content writers.
+The main responsibility of an SEO specialist is evaluating search trends; assisting in developing web pages correctly optimized for desired keywords; before...